In this article, we will learn about for loop in C# and different ways to use them in a program.

 The syntax for do…while loop is:

-// body of do while loop
+do { // body of do while loop } while (test-expression);

-3. If the test-expression is true, the body of loop is executed.
+, the body of loop is executed.test-expression

 namespace Loop {